microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-cards.md

 First, let's go ahead and update `prompt for zipcode` to include suggested actions for help and cancel actions.

-1. In Composer, click on `getWeather`, then make sure to highlight the `beginDialog` trigger.
+1. In Composer, click on `getWeather`, then make sure to highlight the `BeginDialog` trigger.

    ![](../media/tutorial-weatherbot/06/getWeather-beginDialog.png)